Slavery in Australia: Modern slavery

+Work For the Dole

+Beginning in 1998, the Australian Government instituted a work program for unemployed welfare recipients.
+Due to the vulnerability of the participants and low level of agency, combined with the low pay, the policy has increasingly been viewed as slavery by some Australians.

+In remote indigenous communities, who are provided with the similar Community Development Program, the perception of slavery is increased, due to perception of government policies creating a lack of alternative opportunity for workers.

 The "History Wars"

 The assertion that slavery took place in Australia in colonial times is often disputed, as part of the ongoing "history wars" about Australia's past.
-In June 2020 the Australian Prime Minister, Scott Morrison, stated on 2GB radio in Sydney that "Australia when it was founded as a settlement, as New South Wales, was on the basis that there be no slavery... and while slave ships continued to travel around the world, when Australia was established, yes sure, it was a pretty brutal settlement... but there was no slavery in Australia".
-After attracting reproach by aboriginal activists and other sectors of the community, Morrison apologised for any offence caused the following day, and said that he was talking specifically about the colony of New South Wales.
+In June 2020, the Australian Prime Minister, Scott Morrison, stated on 2GB radio in Sydney that "Australia when it was founded as a settlement, as New South Wales, was on the basis that there be no slavery ... and while slave ships continued to travel around the world, when Australia was established, yes sure, it was a pretty brutal settlement ... but there was no slavery in Australia".
+After attracting reproach by Aboriginal activists and other sectors of the community, Morrison apologised for any offence caused the following day, and said that he was talking specifically about the colony of New South Wales.

 Colonisation funded by slavery elsewhere

 In the nineteenth century there were also many beneficiaries of slavery practised overseas who came to the Australian colonies or who financed settlement of the colonies.
 Historians have shown that the wealth made from slavery helped finance the colonisation of Australia, in particular the colonisation of South Australia and Victoria.

-Among others, Lachlan Macquarie, Governor of New South Wales; James Stirling, founding Governor of Western Australia; Edward Eyre Williams, Supreme Court of Victoria judge; and Reverend Robert Allwood, vicar of Sydney's St James' Church and later University of Sydney Vice-Chancellor (1869-1883), were all given wealth and opportunities thanks to money generated by slavery in the British West Indies.
+Among others, Lachlan Macquarie, Governor of New South Wales; James Stirling, founding Governor of Western Australia; Edward Eyre Williams, Supreme Court of Victoria judge; and Reverend Robert Allwood, vicar of Sydney's St James' Church and later University of Sydney Vice-Chancellor (1869–1883), were all given wealth and opportunities thanks to money generated by slavery in the British West Indies.